-Dating is never easy, but when you’re dating with chronic illnesses or disabilities, it can be particularly tough.
+Dating is never easy.
+You’re vibing with the person sitting next to you; it’s that kind of chemistry you don’t find every day so you don’t want to scare them away, but you know you have to tell them sooner or later.
 Dates are filled with awkward moments, especially first dates.
-When you’re vibing with the person next to you, you don’t want to scare them away, but you know you have to tell them sooner or later.
+When you’re dating with chronic illnesses or disabilities, it can be tough.
 So, do you tell them you have an illness or disability on the second or third date?
 Do you wait until one of you gets serious?
 Why does dating with chronic illness have to be so complicated?

 One thing though, you don’t want to tell them too early.
 If only you could be sure the person you like would be understanding of your imperfections, you could be honest first and foremost.

 With all the niche dating sites, you decide to join these dating apps hoping to find someone special right away.
 The person of your dreams answers the ad.
 They are attractive, cavity-free, and there are no physical signs of a ring or SO in the pictures.
 The ad reads, “Single romantic looking for slow walks on an island, soft music at the piano bar and restaurant,” and you think it’s a perfect match!